jawher/ojaas/README.md

 For this to work, you'll need to :
-* Register the job's runnable as a service with the interface `java.lang.Runnable` and with the following service properties:
-** `ojaas.cron`: [Required] a comma seperated list of cron expressions according to whom the job is to be scheduled for execution
+* Register the job's runnable as a service with the interface `java.lang.Runnable` and with the **required** service property `ojaas.cron` (a comma seperated list of cron expressions according to whom the job is to be scheduled for execution).
+Optionally, `ojaas.name` can be used to specify the job name.
-** `ojaas.name`: [Optional] the job name
 * Have the bundle `jawher.ojaas` in the `ACTIVE` state in you OSGi container

-A job can 'indicate' to the scheduler that it is to be cancelled by calling `Thread.currentThread().interrupt()`
+A job can 'indicate' to the scheduler that it is to be canceled by calling `Thread.currentThread().interrupt()`

 License
 -------